ngimb64/AutoFile-Organizer/README.md

 > This program runs on Windows and Linux, written in Python 3.9

 ## Purpose
-> Monitors source folder and automatically backs up data put in source folder to destination folder.
+> Monitors source folder and automatically backs up data put in source folder to destination folder by file extension type.

 ## Installation
 - Run the setup.py script to build a virtual environment and install all external packages in the created venv.